Kangaroo Vine

 Humidity and Temperature

-This plant enjoys moderate humidity and standard household temperatures between 60°F and 75°F (15°C to 24°C).
-If the air is very dry, use a humidifier or mist the leaves occasionally to prevent leaf drop or brown tips.
+Moderate humidity and room temperatures between 60°F and 75°F (15°C to 24°C) work well.
+If the air is very dry, mist occasionally or use a humidifier to reduce leaf drop and brown tips.
+Pinch growing tips for a fuller plant, and wipe leaves with a damp cloth now and then.

 In-Depth Care & Growth